 Step 4: When to Adjust the Straps

-It’s important to adjust your bra straps regularly to ensure a comfortable and supportive fit.
+Adjusting your bra straps regularly is essential to ensure a comfortable and supportive fit.
 You may need to adjust the straps after washing your bra, as the straps can become stretched or lose their elasticity.

-In general, you should aim to adjust your bra straps every time you put on a new outfit.
-This will help you achieve the best fit and ensure that you’re comfortable throughout the day.
+You should adjust your bra straps whenever you change your outfit.
+This will help you achieve the best fit and ensure you’re comfortable throughout the day.